Never Miss a Contest or a Promotion!

 You've Read --- and You Can Win Two Books!

 Tell us about the books you’ve read with your comments and a rating of 1 to 5 stars.
-During the contest period from June 6th to June 20th at noon ET, three lucky readers each will be randomly chosen to win a copy of KING OF ASHES by S. A. Cosby and THE RIVER IS WAITING by Wally Lamb.
+During the contest period from July 11th to July 25th at noon ET, three lucky readers each will be randomly chosen to win a copy of CULPABILITY by Bruce Holsinger and THE UNRAVELING OF JULIA by Lisa Scottoline.

 To make sure other readers will be able to find the books you write about, please include the full title and correct author names (your entry must include these to be eligible to win).
 For rules and guidelines, click here.